Market Design for Capacity Sharing in Networks: Existence and properties of market equilibrium

+The augmented value function $\barV$ satisfies the monotonicity condition.
+When all agents have homogeneous capacity sharing disutilities, $\barV$ also satisfies the gross substitutes condition.

-\begin{lemma} For any $r \in R$ and any $z=1, \dots, T-\tr$, the augmented value function $\barVrz$ is monotone.
-Additionally, $\barVrz$ satisfies the gross substitutes condition for all $r \in R$ and all $\start$ if agents have homogeneous trip sharing disutilities. \end{lemma}
+\begin{lemma} For any $r \in R$, the augmented value function $\bar{V}_r(\cdot)$ is monotone.
+Additionally, $\bar{V}_r(\cdot)$ satisfies the gross substitutes condition for all $r \in R$ if agents have homogeneous capacity sharing disutilities. \end{lemma}

-By replacing the original trip value function $V$ with the augmented value function $\barV$ in \eqref{eq:LP2k}, we show that the corresponding linear program has an optimal integer solution $\yopt$ when $\barV$ satisfies the monotonicity and gross substitutes conditions.
-Furthermore, we show that we can construct an integer optimal solution $\xopt$ of the original \eqref{eq:LP2k} by replacing the augmented agent group with the represented agent group in all organized trips in $\yopt$.
+By replacing the original value function $V$ with the augmented value function $\barV$ in \eqref{eq:LP2k}, we show that the corresponding linear program has an integer optimal solution $\yopt$ when $\barV$ satisfies the monotonicity and gross substitutes conditions.
+Furthermore, we show that we can construct an integer optimal solution $\xopt$ of the original \eqref{eq:LP2k} by replacing the augmented coalition with the represented coalition in all trips in $\yopt$.